-When an explicit emissions constraint is influencing generator retirements, Approach 2 is used which initially determines a retirement trajectory through least-cost modelling which takes into account the impact on cumulative emissions.
-These outcomes are then validated in time-sequential modelling, where only large negative profitability outcomes are sufficient to trigger further retirements.
+- When an explicit emissions constraint is influencing generator retirements, Approach 1 is used, which initially determines a retirement trajectory through least-cost modelling which takes into account the impact on cumulative emissions.
+These outcomes are then validated in time-sequential modelling where only large negative profitability outcomes are sufficient to trigger further retirements. - For potential scenarios which have periods that are not influenced by an explicit decarbonisation constraint in the electricity sector, Approach 2 would be used to reflect the primary driver of retirements being on the basis of wholesale prices.